-Gilmer, a Democrat, was the representative for Oklahoma’s 1st congressional district from 1949 to 1950.
+Gilmer was the representative for Oklahoma’s 1st congressional district and was a Democrat.
+He served from 1949 to 1950.

 From Jan 1949 to Jan 1951, Gilmer missed 90 of 275 roll call votes, which is 32.7%.
 This is much worse than the median of 3.3% among the lifetime records of representatives serving in Jan 1951.
 The chart below reports missed votes over time.